redecentralize/redecentralize-website/_posts/blog/2014-01-20-four-motivations.md

 ---
 layout: blog
 categories: blog
 summary: "Why are people motivated by...
 1) Privacy.
 2) Resilience.
 3) Competition.
 4) Fun"
 title: "4 motivations for redecentralization"
 date: 2014-01-10 21:00:00
-author: "Francis Irving"
-username: "frabcus"
+author: "frabcus"
 ---

 While interviewing the people making projects, and talking to all sorts of people, I've found four major different reasons people care about decentralization.

 ## 1. Privacy

 This is the most visible and activate motivation - particularly since Snowden showed how the economic cost of reading our personal messages just isn't high